- Author: Kyrasis

 Basis: While we want to maintain reserve RP (so we can use [Death Strike] in situations where it is needed), if our RP levels get too high, then we won’t be getting full benefit out of our RP generating abilities.
 And so, this priority tries to responsibly gain the mitigation and damage benefits of otherwise lost [Death Strike] casts, while still maintaining a reasonably strong RP pool.

-However, players have the option to overcap and waste RP to increase [Blood Boil] throughput in non-challenging AoE encounters for more overall AoE damage in AoE situations where there is not a priority target.
+For discussion purposes, players *do* have the option to overcap and waste RP to increase [Blood Boil] throughput in non-challenging AoE encounters for more overall AoE damage in AoE situations where there is not a priority target.
 That being said, this is only a potential damage gain if you are not sabotaging your [Coagulopathy] ramp speed or uptime as a result.
 So, you want to make sure you are at max stacks and with sufficient duration before you consider skipping this priority for more overall AoE damage.
 While this strategy obviously reduces [Death Strike] throughput and could cause loss of damage specifically when using the [Bloodshot] talent due to a loss of [Blood Shield] uptime, this should usually be acceptable since you will have a full RP pool to fall back on and [Bloodshot] is not a general-use talent in M+.
 Still, the loss of [Blood Shield] throughput when using this alternate setup is very noticeable, the damage gains are minor, and situationally swapping to this type of rotation is relatively complicated compared to the standard rotation.
 For those reasons, it is not built into the standard rotation.

 What RP threshold should we use to decide when we use [Death Strike] to avoid capping excessive amounts of RP?